Adaptive Intelligence: leveraging insights from adaptive behavior in animals to build flexible AI systems: Neural development and inductive biases

+In the context of learning and the links to AI, another critical angle is neural development.
+There are natural connections to make that could also inspire new inductive biases in the form of architectures or optimization algorithms in AI systems.
+For example, during development cells in the cortex migrate to their final resting location at different times~\cite{Lim2018DevelopmentAF}.
+This process of spatial and temporal organization, I believe, has parallels in AI, particularly in how artificial neural networks undergo initialization and optimization processes to organize their nodes across layers in deep learning models.
+Moreover, synapses, such as those at the neuro-muscular junction of alpha motor neurons and muscles, are formed after activity-dependent pruning~\cite{Wu2010ToBA}.
+This mirrors the pruning techniques (so called knowledge distillation in ML~\cite{Gou2020KnowledgeDA}) used to improve model performance, where unnecessary connections are discarded during training to enhance efficiency.

+There is also a complex and highly regulated developmental program in the spinal cord involving transcription factors and HOX genes~\cite{Dasen2009HoxNA}.
+This genetic regulation lays out global (rostral-caudal) and even local (dorsal-ventral) connections.
+Similarly, the initial structure of a neural network is determined by a set of weights and biases, which are refined through training to create the connections necessary for learning.
+Additionally, the so-called genomic bottleneck plays a key role in determining early innate abilities of animals, from the immediate suckling reflex to the more time-intensive but impressive ability of a horse to stand and walk a few hours after birth~\cite{Shuvaev2024EncodingIA}.
+In AI, this is akin to pre-trained models or transfer learning, where networks leverage previously learned features to rapidly adapt to new tasks with minimal input.

+Moreover, in the cortex, early traveling spontaneous waves shape the basis of early connections between cortical neurons.
+These waves are thought to synchronize neural activity across different regions of the brain.
 Intriguingly, new work has highlighted how the transformer architecture naturally gives rise to waves, which are a critical feature in the brain~\cite{Muller2024TransformersAC}.
-Waves are not only seen in early development (as mentioned), but also in steady-state -- where they are thought to keep the brain's subregions interconnected and sharing neural dynamics that could encode global states and arousal levels.
+This is reminiscent of how attention mechanisms in transformers enable dynamic, wave-like information flow across different parts of the model, helping the system maintain coherence across large datasets.
+Waves are seen not only in early development but also in steady-state, where they are thought to maintain global connectivity in the brain, encoding states like arousal and attention.
+This functional organization in the brain has direct analogs in how AI systems, like attention networks, maintain global contextual understanding across their layers.